9 Best CCW Gun in 2024 + Buyers Guide

 Pocket pistols champion convenience, and sometimes you just don’t want to strap on that big mohaska.
 Sometimes the way you dress doesn’t allow it.
 A good pocket pistol with a pocket holster is tough to beat.

 So, what is the best pocket pistol for CCW?
 I think the Ruger LCP is it.
 The Ruger LCP Max took the standard LCP 2 and upped the firepower to ten.
 Yep, this little pocket pistol packs ten rounds of 380 ACP on tap in a flush-fitting magazine.
-Plus, the pistol is super lightweight at 10.6 oz and compact in size, so it’s a convenient option to conceal carry.
+Plus, the pistol is super lightweight at 10.6 oz and compact in size, so it’s a convenient option for concealed carry.

 The LCP Max has sights highly visible in all light conditions.
 The rear sight has a U-notch for easy alignment, so the pistol zeroes in on the target easily and effectively.

-If, however, you like the idea of a pocket pistol, but you aren’t a fan of the LCP max, no worries because I also did an article on my favorite pocket pistols.
-Just remember that for concealed carrying, there are certain elements you need to keep in mind.
+If, however, you like the idea of a pocket pistol, but aren’t a fan of the LCP max, no worries because I also did an article on my favorite pocket pistols.
+Just remember that for concealed carry, there are certain elements you need to keep in mind.
 On the other hand, if you are looking for the best 380 ACP instead, you can check this out.
 There are some good options out there.

 LCP Max Pros and Cons